-The appetizer dip recipe is so refreshing, easy to make, and can be adapted easily.
+This recipe is easy to make and can be adapted easily.
 Want to heat it up?
 Add hotter peppers!
 Or leave in the jalapeno seeds.
 Want it a bit milder?
 Reduce the amount of jalapeno and decrease the garlic by one.

-I serve my salsa up in my clear glass dishes as I love to see the pretty colors of the salsa.
-Plus my set comes with lids, perfect for storing until serving time or if you have left overs.
-These storage sets come in various sizes, safe for all kinds of uses and includes the 4-cup round dish.
-To find out more about these Pyrex dishes 10 piece set with lids.
+I serve my salsa in clear glass bowls because I love to see the pretty colors of the salsa.
+Plus my set comes with lids, perfect for storing until serving time or if you have leftovers.
+These storage sets come in various sizes, safe for all kinds of uses and include the 4-cup round dish.
+Or you might like these Pyrex dishes 10-piece set with lids.
 What I love about Pyrex is my grandma used them, they are dishwasher safe and they are made in the USA.

-What types of appetizers do you enjoy serving?
+What type of salsas and appetizers do you enjoy making?